Other Treatment Options

 Different Types of Braces

+We do our best to make our treatment options approachable for everyone.
 While Empower® 2 Metal Brackets and Empower ® Clear Brackets are industry leaders for self-ligating brackets and trusted by orthodontic professionals everywhere, there are other types of helpful braces.
 Many of these braces are quick to install, reduce treatment time and provide a far more subtle appearance.
 Typically, they are also quite comfortable.

 Worried about the look of metal braces or various brackets?
 We have Invisalign® clear aligners that are hard to notice, easy to take on and off, and very affordable.

-Translucent ceramic braces are another very subtle and comfortable option that improve a smile, without hurting self-confidence.
+Translucent ceramic braces are another very subtle and comfortable option that improves a smile, without hurting self-confidence.
 These braces blend in with teeth by using tooth-colored brackets.
 Have questions about ceramic braces?
 Talk to us now.

 Which Orthodontic Treatment is Quickest?